BOARD OF DIRECTORS

 His decades of public service and deep understanding of the political process will be instrumental in our efforts to ensure that you can continue to enjoy the game of poker in the venue of your choosing.

-John Pappas has been engaged in high-level policy and political consulting in Washington, D.C., for the last 16 years.
+John Pappas has been engaged in high-level policy and political consulting in Washington, D.C., for nearly two decades.
 Prior to taking a full-time position as vice president of government affairs for the Poker Players Alliance (PPA) he was a public affairs consultant for the Washington PR firm Dittus Communications.
 During his four years at Dittus, Pappas served as a media and policy advisor for dozens of Fortune 500 companies, start-up firms, trade associations and grassroots organizations like the PPA.

 Referred to as the “first lady of poker”, Linda Johnson taught herself to play the game at an early age.
 In 1980, after finishing 5th in the WSOP Ladies Seven-Card Stud Tournament, Linda quit her job to move to Las Vegas and become a professional poker player.
 In 1997, she became the second woman in history to win a World Series open event.